 - Income tax expenses

-Cost of sales is the cost of selling the products to customers.
-For most companies, the cost of sales is the largest expense on the income statement.
-The cost of sales is also called:
+Cost of goods sold (COGS) is the cost of selling the products to customers.
+For most companies, the cost of goods sold is the largest expense on the income statement.
+The cost of goods sold is also called:

 - cost of goods